Srivedant Kar, World Economic Forum, +41795115436, firstname.lastname@example.org

 The joint statement comes following a roundtable meeting in October convened by US Special Presidential Envoy for Climate John Kerry and UK Secretary of State for the Department of Business, Energy and Industrial Strategy (BEIS) Kwasi Kwarteng, supported by the Tropical Forest Alliance hosted by the World Economic Forum and the World Business Council for Sustainable Development.
 Ongoing collaboration continuing to COP27 will be supported by these actors.

-Alongside the announcement from these twelve companies, a joint statement from 28 governments will be announced at COP26 via the Forest, Agriculture and Commodity Trade (FACT) Dialogue Roadmap for Action.
+Alongside the announcement from these thirteen companies, a joint statement from 28 governments will be announced at COP26 via the Forest, Agriculture and Commodity Trade (FACT) Dialogue Roadmap for Action.
 This joint statement calls for governments to increase sustainable Agri-commodity trade while protecting forests and other critical ecosystems.

 Recent evidence shows that there is no pathway to the 1.5°C targets set out in the Paris Agreement without halting forest loss and improving the livelihoods of producers.
 The joint statement signals a recognition of the critical role played by businesses working in agricultural commodities.